ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_mediation/index.rst

 For example, BMI→SBP→IHD and BMI→SBP→Stroke both imply delta values for BMI→SBP.
 However, the calculated values from different mediation pathways may be inconsistent, since GBD does not enforce consistency.
-We will have to choose one or aggregate them, depending on the situation: it could be that we trust the GBD modeling of one of the mediation pathways more than the others, or that the values are all similar so it doesn't matter much what we do.
+We can only use one value in our simulation;
+for future models, we recommend averaging all the values, or averaging a subset of values that we believe are informed by higher-quality data.
+In the past, we have sometimes chosen an arbitrary pathway as the source of the simulation value.

 Once we select a single delta for each risk-mediator pair, these deltas are used to inform the risk to mediator arrows in our causal diagram.